-Because there was such a flood of tuberculosis sufferers, sanitariums were built in Tucson to help them.
-There are surviving sanitariums that are currently used for other purposes: St. Luke's in the Desert, Whitwell, Desert Sanatorium and the Veterans Affairs Medical Center.
+There are several surviving structures that were sanitariums that are currently used for other purposes: St. Luke's in the Desert, Whitwell Hospital and Sanatorium, Desert Sanatorium, St. Mary’s Hospital and Sanatorium, and the Veterans Affairs Medical Center.

-St. Luke's in the desert began in 1917.
-A small sanitarium was run by the Episcopal Church at 615 E. Adams Street.
-St. Luke's in the desert was used as a tuberculosis sanitarium until 1968.
-This sanitarium is located in the Feldman neighborhood.
+St. Luke's in the Desert (615 E. Adams Street) began in 1917 as a small sanitarium run by the Episcopal Church.
+Located in what is today the Feldman neighborhood, St. Luke's in the Desert was used as a tuberculosis sanitarium until 1968.
 After 1968, St. Luke’s continued to treat respiratory diseases until it closed in 1972.
 In 1980, St. Luke’s was reopened as an assisted-living facility for women.
 In 2000, St. Luke’s became a facility for men and women.